 A UE that is indicated the second HARQ-ACK reporting mode for only one G-RNTI can be indicated by moreThanOneNackOnlyMode to provide associated HARQ-ACK information bits in a PUCCH either according to the first HARQ-ACK reporting mode or by selecting a PUCCH resource from a set of PUCCH resources for the PUCCH transmission based on the values of the HARQ-ACK information bits as described in Table 18-1.
 The UE generates HARQ-ACK information bits for the second HARQ-ACK reporting mode according to a Type-2 HARQ-ACK codebook as described in clause 9.1.3.1.
 For a PUCCH resource associated with PUCCH format 0, the UE transmits the PUCCH as described in [4, TS 38.211] by obtaining m0 as described for HARQ-ACK information in clause 9.2.3 and by setting mcs=0.
 For a PUCCH resource associated with PUCCH format 1, the UE transmits the PUCCH as described in [4, TS 38.211] by setting b0=0.

+For a UE that is indicated the second HARQ-ACK reporting mode, the UE does not expect to be configured with pdsch-HARQ-ACK-Codebook = semi-static for multicast HARQ-ACK information.

 For a UE that is indicated the second HARQ-ACK reporting mode and moreThanOneNackOnlyMode, all PUCCH resources associated with the second HARQ-ACK reporting mode have same starting symbol and same number of symbols.